ROB3RT0-P/T.A.G/README.md

 //////////////////////////////////////////////////////////////////////////////////////////////

-TODO: Aspects that I would expand upon given more time.
+TODO: Aspects that I would expand upon given more time.<br />
-- Expand the number of background textures so that they can be loaded at random to create more environment variety.
+- Expand the number of background textures so that they can be loaded at random to create <br />
+    more environment variety.<br />
-- Add puzzles / Riddles to progress - Stored and retrieved in a data structure and given to the player at random.
+- Add puzzles / Riddles to progress - Stored and retrieved in a data structure and given to <br />
+    the player at random.<br />
-- Enemies - Can be defeated on a dice roll system.
+- Enemies - Can be defeated on a dice roll system.<br />
-- Inventory - Player can pick up items and use them to heal etc...
+- Inventory - Player can pick up items and use them to heal etc...<br />
-- Fade in and out animations to make the transitions more seemless.
+- Fade in and out animations to make the transitions more seemless.<br />
-- Add a difficulty setting.
+- Add a difficulty setting.<br />
--

 //////////////////////////////////////////////////////////////////////////////////////////////

-BUILD:
+BUILD:<br />
-MSBUILD - VS2022
+MSBUILD - VS2022<br />
-Directories for SDL2 are set up for Debug and Release
+Directories for SDL2 are set up for Debug and Release<br />

 If any issues occur with SDL2, such as missing files etc...
-SDL2, SDL2_mixer, SDL2_ttf and SDL2_image can be redownloaded and readded to the includes and libraries in the project settings.
+SDL2, SDL2_mixer, SDL2_ttf <br />
+and SDL2_image can be redownloaded and readded to the includes and libraries in the project <br />

-INSTALL:
-N/A

-USAGE:
+settings.<br />

+INSTALL:<br />
+N/A<br />

+USAGE:<br />
-Game Controls:  [TAB] - Return
+Game Controls:  [TAB] - Return <br />
-                [RETURN] - Play, Pause
+                [RETURN] - Play, Pause <br />
-                [ESC] - Quit
+                [ESC] - Quit <br />
-                [A]~[Z] - Console input - 'left' / 'right'
+                [A]~[Z] - Console input - 'left' / 'right' <br />

 //////////////////////////////////////////////////////////////////////////////////////////////